wwcodemanila/WWCodeManila-Python/readme.md

-Repo to be merged into [WWCode Manila Python Study Group](https://wwcodemanila.github.io/WWCodeManila-Python/#/) page.
+Repo to be merged in [WWCode Manila Python Study Group](https://wwcodemanila.github.io/WWCodeManila-Python/#/) page.

 This is a collaboration between the WWCode Manila Python :snake:, and Game Development :video_game: Study Groups.